ifxdb/node-ifx_db/README.md

 The driver has a prebuilt binary for 64bit version of ARM, Linux and Windows, all other platform you may perform a local build.
 The current version of Informix native node driver (ifx_db@6.0.x) is being compiled with Node.js v6.11.x LTS libraries.
 The driver is expected to work node.js version 6x.

 **FYI**: Informix Client SDK 410 xC2 or above is needed the driver to connect to the database.
+Make sure Informix CSDK is configured and its environments are set by the time your try out sample.

 ## Linux Build
 --------------
-**FYI:** make sure bit architecture matches for all binary components; if you are using 64bit nodejs make sure you are using 64bit Informix Client-SDK as well.
+**FYI:** Make sure bit architectures matches for all binary components; if you are using 64bit nodejs make sure you are using 64bit Informix Client-SDK as well.

 ### Prerequisite :
 * Git